Check out these great references as well:

 During troubleshooting, it may be very advantageous to resolve IP addresses so that you can see domain names.

 You should be aware that if you turn this on, that Wireshark now needs to look up each domain name!
-This will pollute the capture traffic with DNS requests that normally would not have been present.
+This may pollute the capture traffic with DNS requests that normally would not have been present if you turn on name resolution while capturing.
+The default is that this is turned off.

 So how do you turn this feature on?